benjamineverett/re_analysis/README.md

 1. Each datafame is loaded

-2. The dataframes are joined on filename
+2. The dataframes are joined on 'filename'

-3. I now have one dataframe containing filename, label, and numpy array
+3. I now have one dataframe containing 'filename', 'label', and 'np_array'

 4. The arrays and labels are formated in the correct manner to feed into [Keras](https://keras.io/)

 5. The information passes through the CNN and I am able to see the accuracy of the model predictions.

-6. If the accuracy of the model beats previous model accuracy's, then model is saved to used for the prediction stage.
+6. If the accuracy of the model beats previous model accuracies, then the model is saved to used for the prediction stage.

+### Real Estate Data

 I obtained the public property data set from [Open Data Philly](https://www.opendataphilly.org/dataset/opa-property-assessments)

-### Real Estate Data

-........?????..........

 ## Convolutional Neural Network